arun-lal/Curated-GenAI-Projects/README.md

-# 🧠 Exploring Genrative AI: My Personal Learning Space
+# 🧠 Exploring Generative AI
 Welcome to my AI learning playground!
 This is where I explore, learn, and take notes on all things AI.
-No business here, just pure AI enthusiasm!

 ## What's Inside?

 - **OpenAI API**: Experimenting with text generation and more.
 - **LangChain**: Exploring LangChain's quirks and capabilities.
 - **LLMS**: Playing with Large Language Models for real-world magic.

-- **Best Practices**: Collecting AI best practices to share with fellow enthusiasts.
-- **Code Examples**: Handy AI code snippets I've found.
+## Gen AI materials

 ## Get Started